In July 2007, 43-year-old Declan Woods

 In 2011, Christopher Butler, a former Antioch, California police officer turned private investigator, was arrested and charged with orchestrating Dutcher’s arrest after being hired by Dutcher’s wife.
 The two women who met Dutcher at the bar were Butler’s operatives.
 A police officer who took part in the scheme was waiting to arrest Dutcher after he left the restaurant.

 Butler admitted that he was paid $2,500 by Dutcher’s wife and that the women were decoys.
-He also admitted that he had been paid to set up several other men who were enmeshed in divorce proceedings.
+He also admitted that he had been paid to set up several other men, including Woods, who were enmeshed in divorce proceedings.
 He called the set-ups “dirty DUIs.”